gsirdeshmukh/radio-show/README.md

 1. Paste your Spotify OAuth token, click **Connect Player**, and pick the **Radio Show Deck** device in Spotify.
 2. Search for tracks and hit **Add** to drop them into the show.
 3. Record voice bumpers in **Voice Bites**, then **Add to Show**.
-4. Use fade toggles, per-block volume, start offsets, and play lengths to shape transitions.
+4. Use fade toggles, per-block volume, start/end trims (sliders + inputs), and audition buttons to shape transitions.
 5. Hit **Play Show** to play every block in order with fades.

 ### Built-in PKCE auth (no manual token paste)